andyli/blog/content/posts/2010/2010-03-18_sandy3d-c-haxe.md

     </pre>
     should be moved to the end of the do-while loop, just before `mStage.RenderAll();`

- 4. For mouse event in opengl mode to work, additional fix which required a recompile of nme is needed.
+ 4. For mouse event in OpenGL mode to work, additional fix which required a recompile of nme is needed.
 I haven't tried yet.
-Now just ingore this...
+Now just ignore this...

  5. You should be able to use Sandy3D in C++ without the above patches for the next release of nme/neash.
 But for now, please do it.